 The attack came shortly after Hezbollah Secretary-General Naim Qassem said he did not believe political action would lead to an end to hostilities.

 If Israel stopped its attacks, he said, it would be possible to move to indirect negotiations.
-Qassem said:
+Qassem also added:

 “When the enemy decides to stop the aggression, there is a path for negotiations that we have clearly defined – indirect negotiations through the Lebanese state and speaker (of parliament Nabih) Berri.”